 While most leaders appreciate the idea of optimizing their organization, many do not understand the extent of discipline it requires.
 Often they will cling to what they’ve done in the past and are unwilling to change the habits that have served them up until this point.

-As a result, they often fail to involve the right people or allow adequate time for discussion, or they dictate how they want the discussion to flow rather than trusting that the frameworks and conversation will help them get to the right place.
+As a result, they often fail to involve the right people or allow adequate time for discussion.
+They may dictate how they want the discussion to flow rather than trusting that the frameworks and conversation will help them get to the right place.
 There’s a whole myriad of things a leader can do that will stymie the process (often unintentionally).

 Even if you’re lucky enough to get some bright people who are trained in organization design skills and ready to go, running up against leaders who don’t get it can bring the entire process to a halt.
 Thus the second variable for success in organization transformation becomes engaging with the leaders in the organization.
-For an effective redesign, leaders need to not only understand the process but also be involved.
+Leaders need to understand the process and be involved to make a redesign effective.

 Two Essential Elements for Success

 If we sum up the two variables for success as co-facilitation and leadership engagement, we can also tease out the potential variables for failure at the beginning of our redesign implementation journey:

 - If we don’t give individuals a chance to practice with a trained mentor, the transformation may flounder.